TheBIGduke/octyvoice/README.md

 ## Installation

 > [!IMPORTANT]
 > Tested on Ubuntu 22.04 with Python 3.10.12.
-Should work on most Linux distributions.
+Should work on most Linux distributions and Windows.

 ### Prerequisites
 - Python 3.10 or higher